MeaneyLab/PRSoS/README.md

                         name patterns with wildcard character.
   GWAS                  Name of the GWAS file, can be a name or path.
   OUTPUT                The path and name stem for the output files.
 One name
-                        will be used for the score output, the snp log (optional), and the regression output.
-This is similar to the --out flag in PLINK.
+                        will be used for the score output and the snp log (optional).
+This is similar
+                        to the --out flag in PLINK.

 Optional arguments: